 The IRS taxes its citizens and resident aliens on their worldwide income.
 If you have savings and investments outside the USA, these would be taxable by the IRS; however, if you have paid tax on these savings and investments locally, you may receive a tax credit on your US taxes for the amounts paid to the foreign government.[back to top]

 What is a W-9 and a W-8 and is there a difference between the two?

 The W-9 is used for anyone with a tax ID number (SSN or ITIN) and basically says, “Hey IRS/Treasury, this is my Tax ID number!”
 Many banks are now requesting this document because of FATCA reporting requirements.
 Since they are required to report the assets of their American customers to the US, the W-9 or W-8 (in rare cases) is best suited for that.

 Even though the W-9 is just a reporting document (you are not taxed on anything), if you are not caught up on your US filing regulations (i.e., tax returns and FBARs), it could cause trouble.
-It is much better to come forward to the IRS and voluntarily become compliant then to have your bank provide that information to the IRS.
-It could appear like you are hiding something and ‘raise a red flag.’
+Coming forward to the IRS to voluntarily become compliant is better than having your bank provide that information to the IRS.
+Otherwise, it could appear that you are hiding something and raise a red flag.

 Lastly, the W-8 series is used to certify that the filer is not an American citizen or resident.
-Even though there are many of these, usually US citizens or residents won’t encounter them at all (they’re more used by non-residents with US-sourced income).[back to top]
+Even though there are many of these, usually US citizens or residents won’t encounter them at all – they’re used most often by non-residents with US-sourced income.[back to top]